Has0na/Grad_Proj/README.md

           $ python manage.py runserver

-### Note : This project is stell in development process
+### Note : This project is stell in development process so any bugs or warnings occur are not counted.